christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.8\textwidth]{images/sequential-service-availability.pdf}
-  \caption{Example for the resulting availability of a sequential orchestration of services}
+  \caption[Availability of sequential orchestration of services]{Example for the resulting availability of a sequential orchestration of services}
   \label{fig:serial-availability}
 \end{figure}